AdobeDocs/audience-manager.de-DE/help/using/api/dcs-intro/dcs-event-calls/dcs-event-calls.md

 source-git-commit: e05eff3cc04e4a82399752c862e2b2370286f96f
 workflow-type: tm+mt
 source-wordcount: '309'
-ht-degree: 8%
+ht-degree: 59%

 ---

 # DCS-APIs für Ereignisaufrufe {#dcs-event-call-apis}

-Ereignis-Aufrufe senden Informationen an die [!DNL DCS] in einer [!DNL URL] Zeichenfolge.
-Bei einer typischen Bereitstellung von Audience Managern verwenden Kunden unseren [!DNL JavaScript] Datenerfassungscode ([!UICONTROL DIL]), um Daten an die [!DNL DCS]Datenbank zu senden.
-Manchmal können Kunden jedoch unseren [!DNL JavaScript] Code nicht auf ihre Seiten setzen.
-Wenn Sie aufgrund von Firma-Richtlinien oder anderen technischen Problemen nicht unseren [!DNL JavaScript] Code auf Ihren Seiten platzieren können, können Sie mit Audience Manager weiterhin Daten aus [!DNL DCS] diesen Ereignis-Aufrufen senden und zurückgeben [!DNL API]lassen.
+Event calls send information to the [!DNL DCS] in a [!DNL URL] string.
+In a typical Audience Manager deployment, customers use our [!DNL JavaScript] data collection code ([!UICONTROL DIL]) to send data to the [!DNL DCS].
+However, sometimes customers cannot put our [!DNL JavaScript] code on their pages.
+If company policies or other technical issues prevent you from placing our [!DNL JavaScript] code on your pages, you can still work with Audience Manager to send and return data from [!DNL DCS] with these event call [!DNL API]s.

 ## Erste Schritte {#dcs-getting-started}